forderud/ComSamples/README.md

 * **Interface**: Collection of callable functions that a class can implement.
 Expressed in a language-neutral way.
 Identified by a GUID<sup>[1]</sup>. **Cannot be changed** after an external release<sup>[2]</sup>.
 * **Class**: Concrete implementation of one or more COM interfaces.
 Can _optionally_ be identified by a ClassID (CLSID) GUID<sup>[1]</sup> to  make class instances directly [creatable](https://learn.microsoft.com/en-us/windows/win32/learnwin32/creating-an-object-in-com).
 * **Type library** (TLB): Binary file format used by the COM runtime to marshal calls between languages and processes.
 Identified by a GUID<sup>[1]</sup>.
 Can either be stored in a separate TLB file or embedded into the COM server EXE or DLL.
 * **ProgID**: Optional string-based programmatic identifier for a COM class.
-Used to map a human-readable string to a ClassID, so that developers doesn't need to work directly with the underlying GUID.
+Used to map a human-readable string to a ClassID, so that developers don't need to work directly with the underlying GUID.

 <sup>[1]</sup> Globally Unique Identifier (GUID) are 128bit values typically expressed as a `{xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx}` hexadecimal string.
 Must be globally unique, so they **cannot be copied between projects**.
 Typically generated with the `uuidgen.exe` tool from a Developer Command Prompt.